All Extreme Weather Warming/Cooling Stations Nassau County NY Click Here Suffolk County NY Click here

 Where Can I Park While Living in My Car?

 We get asked this question all the time—where can I safely park while living in my car?
 Many people experiencing homelessness have shared their go-to spots.
 Here are some common places they’ve told us about: Planet Fitness Parking Lots Open 24/7, and with a membership for about $15/month, you can use their facilities for showers, bathrooms, and Wi-Fi.
 Park and Ride Lots These commuter lots are often low-traffic at night and a popular choice for overnight parking.
 Dix Hills Welcome Center (Long Island, NY) Located on I-495 Eastbound between Exits 51-52.
 Open 24 hours, but note they have a 3-hour parking limit—be mindful to avoid tickets or issues.
+The rest area on the east bound lane of the Long island Expressway right before exit 66, we are told you can stay there for 24 hours.
 Additional Parking Tips: Avoid Parking Near Dumpsters or Woods in Summer In parking lots near wooded areas or restaurants, stay away from dumpsters and wooded edges, especially in summer.
 These areas can attract flying cockroaches and other pests.
 Stay Out of High-Crime Areas Always stay aware of your surroundings.
 Trust your instincts—if it doesn’t feel safe, leave.
 Park in Packs for Safety When possible, connect with other people living in cars and park nearby.
 There’s safety in numbers.

 "Stay Safe and Prepared":